istio/istio.io/content/help/ops/setup/injection/index.md

 In theory, the `caBundle` could be temporarily out of date with what the injector is used if multiple webhook replicas are in use.
-This should be a transient error state if the CA cert is rotated or install is re-installed.
+This should be a transient error state if the CA certificate is rotated or install is re-installed.

 ### `no such hosts` or `no endpoints available` errors in deployment status

-Injection is fail close.
+Injection is fail-close.
 If the `istio-sidecar-injector` pod is not ready, pods cannot be created.
 In such cases you’ll see an error about `no such host` (Kubernetes 1.9) or `no endpoints available` (>=1.10).

 Kubernetes 1.9:

-{{< text text >}}
+{{< text plain >}}
 Internal error occurred: failed calling admission webhook "istio-sidecar-injector.istio.io": \
     Post https://istio-sidecar-injector.istio-system.svc:443/admitPilot: dial tcp: lookup \
     istio-sidecar-injector.istio-system.svc on 169.254.169.254:53: no such host